ilynne/bus-dashboard/README.md

 ### Authentication:

-- `/login`
+- POST `/login`
-- `/logout`
+- GET `/logout`
-- `/reset`
+- POST `/reset`

 ### App CRUD routes:

-- GET `/dashboard` -- this is the view where we add/delete/update groups.
+- GET `/admin` -- this is the view where we add/delete/update groups.
 It should also have a search box.
+Only authorized users should have access.

+- GET `/` -- this is the main dashboard.
+When the user is not logged in, it should display a log-in/signup form.

 Groups: